 Article 9, paragraph 1 (legal remedy related to access to environmental information)

-102. The Data Protection Act provides that where a request for information has not been fulfilled, the applicant may have direct recourse to judicial review.
+129. The Information Act provides that where a request for information has not been fulfilled, the applicant may have direct recourse to judicial review.
 The grounds for and the legality of the refusal have to be demonstrated by the holder of the information.
 The court procedure can be initiated within 30 days after the receipt of the refusal or the elapse of the 15 day deadline for response.
 The court handles these cases in a fast-track procedure.

 Article 9, paragraph 2 (legal remedy pertaining to public participation in decision making related to certain activities)